apigeek/architect/README.md

 I want to learn some vocabulary
 ===============================

-ApiGeek-Architect ships with few default vocabularies - variables, files, web apis, web apps, etc.
+ApiGeek:Architect ships with few default vocabularies - variables, files, web apis, web apps, etc.

 To discover what phrases exist in the vocabularies, type: